 NET USE is a very handy command.
 It is not normally used by home computer users, but I can see how it has proven to be very useful to you and your family.

 I recall using the NET USE command to map data shares for an old Radiology System back in the 1990s.

 The command we used was a bit more involved than what you use.

 For example, we had to include in the command information such as a domain name and account username and password

 The one thing that does not work so well in my experience is the PERSISTENT:YES switch.

 I find this is OK for a short while, then for reasons unexplained, the drive mapping disappears.
 The only way to get it back is to re-enter the NET USE command.

 Side Note:- Do you know the reason why this switch periodically fails?
 Contribute to the discussion and share your knowledge!

 We ended up putting it in a batch file to save time having to retype it out all over again.

-I have taken the liberty of adding a images to your web page so we can illustrate the point.
+I have taken the liberty of adding images to your web page, so we can illustrate the point.
 Take a look.